 There are plenty of different styles of furniture on the market, but with so many terms getting thrown around it’s hard to know what is what!
-Here we have broken down the most commonly used trends to give you a hand with choosing your ideal furniture style.
+Here we have broken down the most commonly used terms to give you a hand with choosing your ideal furniture style.

-Antique vs. Vintage
+- Antique vs. Vintage

 Antique furniture includes pieces from an earlier period.
 It is often crafted out of wood and its age, condition, unique features and rarity determine how collectible the piece is and therefore, how high its value.
 Genuine antiques are, by definition, at least 100 years old and often have to be purchased from experienced dealers to guarantee authenticity.

-Traditional vs. Rustic
+2. Traditional vs. Rustic

 Traditional furniture is formal furniture from the Victorian period.
 It combines features from the Queen Anne period – graceful and elaborately decorated, Chippendale style – artistic embellishment and straightened out lines and Sheraton style – delicate pieces with tapered legs and contrasting inlays.
 Together this creates a comfortable and warm environment with hand crafted, dark timber pieces, over stuffed, plush sofas and elegant fabrics.

 Rustic style furniture is influenced by many different styles coming together to create warm, natural and honest interiors.
 If furniture is rustic it will often be made of a warm timber or a natural material like animal hide, cotton or linen.
 It has a worn and homely appearance and is often more relaxed then formal.
 Scandinavian and industrial furniture design are usually synonymous with being rustic.

 Art Deco vs. Retro